Haughton High School

 Haughton High School is a public high school in Haughton, Louisiana, United States that enrolls 1,159 students from grades 9–12.
 The school received an "A" rating by the Louisiana Department of Education.
 It is administered by Bossier Parish Schools.
 80% of students received a four-year diploma, compared to 79% in the district and 74% statewide.
 The Haughton Buccaneers play in district District 1-5A.

+The school's attendance boundary includes Haughton, a small portion of Bossier City, Eastwood, most of Red Chute, Fillmore, Princeton, and the East Reservation Area of Barksdale Air Force Base.

 Athletics

 Haughton High athletics competes in the LHSAA.